wang-bin/dllapi/README.md

 ###TODO

-1. Write a script to generate the header and source from the original ones automatically.
-Because this work is mechanical, so a script can do it better.
+1. Write a tool to generate the header and source from the original ones automatically.
+Now it's `tools/mkapi` which based on clang

-2. Remove QtCore depend.
-I use QLibrary to load a library and resolve symbols.
-It's not hard to write a simple one.
-Or use template.